What Is a Job Coach? And Who Might Hire One

 A job coach supports people with disabilities as they prepare to enter the workforce.
 They may work with a person individually or in a group setting, either in or out of the workplace, as they build the skills and habits necessary for success in a specific job function.

-In this article, we’ll go over more details about a job coach’s responsibilities, skills, and qualifications, as well as offer some guidance on where to find a job coach.
+Learn more about a job coach’s responsibilities, skills, qualifications, and where to find a job coach.

-There are many options for people seeking support with their careers.
+People seeking support with their careers have a few different options.
 If a job coach doesn’t sound right for you, you may be interested in finding a career coach or career counselor.

 A career coach supports individuals as they navigate their career path, offering guidance through job changes, the application process, or settling into a new role.
-A career counselor may have a background in psychology or human development and supports individuals as they assess their career goals and desires.
+A career counselor, who may have a background in psychology or human development, supports individuals as they assess their career goals and desires.

 Placeholder